Dwayne Collins: College statistics

-Professional career
+Professional athletic career

-Collins was drafted 60th overall by the Phoenix Suns in the 2010 NBA draft.
+Collins was drafted 60th overall by the Phoenix Suns in the 2010 NBA draft but did not play with the team that season.
 He signed with Italian team Cimberio Varese for the 2010–11 season, but he was let go prior to the start of the season after sustaining a knee injury.

 Due to the knee injury, Collins' next stint came in July 2013 when he joined the Suns for the 2013 NBA Summer League.
 In five games for the Suns, he averaged 1.2 points in 5.3 minutes per game.

+Other pursuits

+After basketball, Collins worked in New Jersey as a superintendent.

+Personal life and death

+Collins was known for his humor, evidenced by a tattoo he displayed publicly which stated, "Mr. Irrelevant", an indicating nickname for the person chosen last in a sports draft, which he used as a motivator.

+Collins died on April 16, 2025, at the age of 37.